 They are tough, but I am made strong with them.

 They are challenging, but I can rise to the challenge.

-I cannot imagine ever growing so much as I have as a mom.
+I cannot imagine ever growing as much as I have as a mom.
 There is nothing I can fathom that can replicate it.
 But, there is nothing that even shines a candle in comparison to the rewards and blessings that it brings along with its dark trials.

-So, yes, in my flesh I can hate my children, for they reveal to me the worst parts of myself, but in my spirit they bring me the greatest blessings I could ever imagine: the special identity of being a parent, which connects me to my Heavenly Abba like nothing else ever can.
+So, yes, in my flesh I can hate my children, for they reveal to me the worst parts of myself, but in my spirit, they bring me the greatest blessings I could ever imagine: the special identity of being a parent, which connects me to my Heavenly Abba like nothing else ever can.